Kisar: History

 After WWII and Indonesia's independence the island was temporarily considered part of the segregated RMS, but ultimately became part of the unitary Indonesian state.

 The current and 12th Raja (king) of Kisar, Johannes J. Bakker, succeeded his father Raja Hairmere Philipus Zacharias Bakker.
 The first Raja Cornelis Bakker, who also ruled Wetar, Roma and Leti island via his brothers, was crowned ca. 1665.

 Nowadays the Raja is respected as a traditional dignitary, but has no political power.
 The present Raja is well educated and for 5 years worked as a government official in nearby East-Timor, when part of Indonesia.
 There he met his wife Maria Antonette Ribeiru.

 Regarding the entry of the Dutch into South Daya Island (PSD), Maluku, community leaders in Kisar, S.D.
 Mozes, said from the various information he obtained.
 It is said that the entry of the Dutch into Kisar began with the story of the ancestors of the Kisar people, Perlakuloho. took his sick sister for treatment to Belagar, Pantar, Alor.
 However, on the way back to Kisar, precisely between Wetar and Kisar islands, Perlakuloho got a boat which turned out to be carrying a Dutch citizen known as Yan de Klein who was having water difficulties to continue his journey.

 Therefore, Perlakuloho helped the Dutch and took them to Kisar, with the hope that the Dutch on the ship could help them, should there be an attack from the Portuguese.
 The fear of a Portuguese attack was justified, because previously a resident of Kisar had killed a Portuguese.
 The captain of the Dutch ship, Yan de Klein, did not object to the invitation.
 In subsequent developments, the Dutch flag flew in Kisar which caused the Portuguese to abandon their intention to attack Kisar.
 Finally, the ship's passengers settled in Kisar (Mestiezen), in fact, Yan Klein married a woman from Kisar.
 The Dutchman first built the City of Delftshaven in the Old City and the City of Vollenhove on Nama Beach, Kisar.
 This can be proven by the existence of Dutch heritage forts in both cities.

 Transport

-Kisar has a small airport, near Purpura village on the north side of the island, with flights to Ambon, Moa (one of the Leti Islands) and Kupang.
+Kisar has a small airport called John Becker Airport, near Purpura village on the north side of the island, with flights to Ambon, Moa (one of the Leti Islands) and Kupang.
 Passenger ships connect Kisar to Ambon, Kupang, and other nearby islands, and there are speed boats to Ambon and Moa.